Correlations of sieve weights and distributions of zeros: Proof of applications

 There is a similar expression for $I_2(X,T)$.
 Expanding out the brackets, one sees that the relevant correlations are now $\sum_n\Lambda(n)\lambda_z(n)$, $\sum_n\Lambda(n)\lambda_z(n+k)$, $\sum_n\lambda_z(n)^2$, and $\sum_n\lambda_z(n)\lambda_z(n+k)$, which promise to be more easily tractable than $\sum_n\Lambda(n) \Lambda(n+k)$.

+For example, one term in the expansion is coming from the first terms in the first integral.
+We get a diagonal term from $m=n$, namely $ T \widehat{\Psi_U}(0)\sum_{n \leqslant X} \Lambda(n) \lambda_z(n) n$, which can be estimated using partial summation and estimate \eqref{eq: hyp 3} below.
+For the terms $m \neq n$, relabelling $m = n+k$ and rearranging we get The fast decay in the Fourier transform $\widehat{\Psi_U}$ can be used to truncate $k$, and an estimate can be derived using partial summation and Lemma \ref{Lemma: correlations on AP} below.

-Let for some parameter $\nu$ to be chosen later.
-Corollary 1 of Goldston-Gonek \cite{GG98} then provides us with a general way of taking bounds from diagonal and off-diagonal correlations of the coefficients of Dirichlet polynomials and using them to generate estimates for expressions such as (\ref{eq: lower bound on I1}).
-More precisely, this corollary applies to estimating provided the coefficients $a_n,b_n$ satisfy various hypotheses on the\\ summatory functions $\sum_{n \leqslant X} a_n$, $\sum_{n \leqslant X}b_n$, as well as on the correlations $\sum_{n \leqslant X} a_n b_{n+h}$.
+The details of an extremely general formulation of this approach were worked out by Goldston--Gonek \cite{GG98}: Corollary 1 of \cite{GG98} provides us with a general way of taking bounds from diagonal and off-diagonal correlations of the coefficients of Dirichlet polynomials and using them to generate estimates for expressions such as (\ref{eq: lower bound on I1}).
+More precisely, this corollary applies to estimating provided the coefficients $a_n,b_n$ satisfy various hypotheses on the summatory functions $\sum_{n \leqslant X} a_n$, $\sum_{n \leqslant X}b_n$, as well as on the correlations $\sum_{n \leqslant X} a_n b_{n+h}$.
 These hypotheses are given by $(A1)$ to $(A4)$ in \cite{GG98}.